-AVAILABLE PATHWAYS FOR STUDENTS IN 2020
+AVAILABLE PATHWAYS FOR STUDENTS IN 2021

-Our Senior School Pathways for Year 11 2020 have been created to provide possible students with a broader more flexible access into future career pathways:
+Our Senior School Pathways for Year 11 2021 have been created to provide possible students with a broader more flexible access into future career pathways:

-- ATAR Pathway A (light purple in learning area pathways) possible university entrance. - Certificate II (yellow in learning area pathways) / ATAR Pathway B (light purple in learning area pathways) possible university entrance, TAFE (Vocational Training Courses) or direct entry to employment. - General (light blue in learning area pathways) / Certificate II (yellow in learning area pathways) possible TAFE or direct entry to employment.
+- ATAR courses (light purple in learning area pathways) - General courses (light blue in learning area pathways) - Foundation courses (green in learning area pathways) - Certificate and ADWPL courses (yellow in learning area pathways)

-A/B Grade achieved by student All students must study English ATAR. • Students need to select six courses, with a minimum of four ATAR courses.
+ATAR All students must study at least one ATAR English course Students need to select six courses, with a minimum of four ATAR courses.
 The other two courses may be ATAR, General or a Certificate.
 In addition, two reserves must be chosen and may be ATAR, General or a Certificate.
-ATAR Students must meet any prerequisites for courses chosen, outlined in the following pages in Pathways learning area pathways.
-A and B C Grade achieved by student All students must study English ATAR. • Students need to select six courses, with a minimum of four ATAR courses inclusive of a certificate and a General to make up six.
-In addition, two reserves must be chosen and may be ATAR, General or a Certificate.
-Students must meet any prerequisites for courses chosen, outlined in following pages in learning area pathways.
-All students must study English General. • Students must select a Certificate and five other courses, one course must be English and the General other four can be one Certificate and three stage one, or four stage one (Only two Courses certificates maximum per student).
-In exceptional situations, one or two ATAR courses can only be selected if prerequisites are TAFE/Training met and the course is required for further training, e.g. ATAR Maths if you are wanting to Providers/ become an Electrician.
-Employment In addition, two reserves must be chosen and one must be a reserve Certificate and the Pathway other reserve a General.
 Students must meet any prerequisites for courses chosen, outlined in the following pages in learning area pathways.
-Foundation Courses All students must study English Foundation Students selecting the ACCESS pathway will have their pathway preselected with the TAFE/Training exception of one Year 11 course, which students must choose from the three options in the Providers/ ACCESS Pathway.
-Employment In addition, an interview may be required before acceptance into the Access program.
-Certificates and Students can select a Certificate and five other courses, one course must be English and the Workplace learning other four General courses.
-(Only two Certificates maximum per student). courses TAFE/Training Providers/ Employment Pathway
+General TAFE/Training Providers/ Employment Pathway All students must study English General.
+Students must select five other courses, one course must be Mathematics and the other four can be selected from the general courses or certificate courses on offer.
+(Two certificates maximum per student).
+In exceptional situations, one or two ATAR courses can only be selected if prerequisites are met and the course is required for further training, e.g. ATAR Maths if you are wanting to become an Electrician.
+In addition, two reserves must be chosen.
+Students must meet any prerequisites for courses chosen, outlined in the following pages in learning area pathways.
+Foundation TAFE/Training Providers/ Employment All students must study English Foundation Students selecting the ACCESS pathway will have their pathway preselected with the exception of one Year 11 course, which students must choose from the three options in the ACCESS Pathway.
+In addition, an interview may be required before acceptance into the Access program.
+Certificates and Workplace learning course TAFE/Training Providers/ Employment Pathway Students can select a Certificate and five other courses, one course must be English and the other four General courses.
+(Only two Certificates maximum per student).